PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: Introduction

-We observe that, the voxel representation with dense bird's eye view heads generally produce better 3D box proposals with higher recall rate \cite{shi2020part}, while the point-wise features benefit the proposal refinement with fine-grained and accurate point locations.
-Motivated by these observations, we propose a unified framework, namely, Point-Voxel Region-based Convolutional Neural Networks (PV-RCNNs), to take the best of both voxel and point representations.
-The principle lies in the fact that the voxel-based operations can efficiently encode multi-scale features and generate high-quality 3D proposals, while the point-based operation can preserve accurate location information with flexible receptive fields for proposal refinement.
+Therefore, we propose a unified framework, namely, Point-Voxel Region-based Convolutional Neural Networks (PV-RCNNs), to take the best of both voxel and point representations by deeply integrating the feature learning strategies from both of them.
+The principle lies in the fact that the voxel-based strategy can more efficiently encode multi-scale features and generate high-quality 3D proposals from large-scale point clouds, while the point-based strategy can preserve accurate location information with flexible receptive fields for fine-grained proposal refinement.
+We demonstrate that our proposed point-voxel intertwining framework can effectively improve the 3D detection performance by deeply fusing the feature learning of both point and voxel representations.

-In this paper, we first introduce a novel two-stage detector, {\bf PV-RCNN}, for accurate 3D object detection through a two-step strategy of point-voxel feature aggregation.
-The first step is voxel-to-keypoint scene encoding, where a voxel CNN with sparse convolutions is adopted for voxel feature learning and proposal generation.
-The multi-scale voxel features are then summarized into a small set of keypoints by set abstraction \cite{qi2017pointnet++}.
-The keypoints with accurate point locations are sampled by farthest point sampling (FPS) from the raw point cloud.
-The second step is keypoint-to-grid RoI feature abstraction, where we propose the RoI-grid pooling module to aggregate the above keypoint features to the RoI grids of each proposal.
-It encodes multi-scale contextual information to form regular grid features for the following proposal refinement.
+Firstly, we introduce our initial 3D detection framework, PV-RCNN, which is a two-stage 3D detector on point clouds.
+It consists of two novel steps for point-voxel feature aggregation.
+The first step is voxel-to-keypoint scene encoding, where a 3D voxel CNN with sparse convolutions is adopted for feature learning and proposal generation.
+The multi-scale voxel features are then summarized into a small set of keypoints by point-based set abstraction, where the keypoints with accurate point locations are sampled by farthest point sampling from the raw points.
+The second step is keypoint-to-grid RoI feature abstraction, where we propose RoI-grid pooling module to aggregate the above keypoint features back to regular RoI grids of each proposal.
+It encodes multi-scale contextual information to form regular grid features for proposal refinement.
+These two steps establish feature intertwining between point-based set abstraction and voxel-based sparse convolution, which have been experimentally evidenced to improve the model representative ability as well as the detection performance.